awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/mediaconvert_error_codes.md

 This table provides more detailed information about the error codes and messages that the MediaConvert encoding engine returns, with possible solutions\.

+**Note**
+MediaConvert charges your account only when a job reaches the COMPLETED status\.
+You don't pay for jobs that end in an ERROR status\.

 | Error code | Message | Details |
 | --- | --- | --- |